jinwookjungs/jinwookjungs.github.io/index.md

 {: reversed="reversed"}

 #### **Conferences**
+1. Iris Hui-Ru Jiang, **Jinwook Jung**, Jianli Chen, Yih-Lang Li, Victor N. Kravets, and Gi-Joon Nam, "DATC RDF: From Logic Synthesis to Detailed Routing," in *Proceedings of the IEEE/ACM International Conference on Computer-Aided Design (ICCAD)*, Nov.
+2018.
+(To appear)
 1. Yonghwi Kwon, **Jinwook Jung**, Inhak Han, and Youngsoo Shin, "Transient Clock Power Estimation of Pre-CTS Netlist,” in *Proceedings of IEEE International Symposium on Circuits and Systems (ISCAS)*, May 2018.
-(To appear)
 1. Jingon Lee, **Jinwook Jung**, and Youngsoo Shin, “Fast Timing Analysis of Transistor-level Full Custom Digital Circuits” in *Proceedings of IEEE International Symposium on Circuits and Systems (ISCAS)*, May 2018.
-(To appear)
 1. Jaewoo Seo, **Jinwook Jung**, and Youngsoo Shin, "A Compact Multi-Bit Flip-Flop with Smaller Height Implementation and Metal-Less Clock Routing," in *Proceedings of SPIE Advanced Lithography*, Feb.
 2018, pp. 105880A:1–105880A:10.
 1. Youngsoo Song, **Jinwook Jung**, Daijoon Hyun, and Youngsoo Shin, "Timing Optimization in SADP Process through Wire Widening and Double Via Insertion," in *Proceedings of SPIE Advanced Lithography*, Feb.
 2018, pp. 105880R:1–105880R:8.
 1. **Jinwook Jung**, Pei-Yu Lee, Yan-Shiun Wu, Nima Darav, Iris Hui-Ru Jiang, Victor N. Kravets, Laleh Behjat, Yih-Lang Li, and Gi-Joon Nam, “DATC RDF: Robust Design Flow Database,” *in Proceedings of the 2017 IEEE/ACM International Conference on Computer Aided Design (ICCAD)*, Nov.
 2017, pp. 872-873.